HOME >> MAIN ELECTRONICS PAGE >> ELECTRONICS "BASICS" PAGE

 What you do...

 (None of this, by the way, needs to be done in a photographic darkroom.
-Do minimize the photosensitive materials' exposure to bright light, though.)
+Do minimize the exposure of the photosensitive materials to bright light, of course, though.)

 Put the positive image of the tracks against the prepared board.
 The image should have black where you want copper at the end of the day.
 The 'black' needs to be opaque to UV light.. some photocopiers and laser printers leave you with a pretty 'thin' 'black'.
 There are service bureaus which will prepare gorgeous artwork for you from CAD files on floppy disc, though the time I did this, the combination of my software and service bureau meant that there were no drilling guide holes in the pad centers.
 Be sure you put the artwork on the board the right way 'round!